-Our two School-Based Health Centers (SBHC) located at Waianae High and Intermediate Schools opened in March 2016!
+Our three School-Based Health Centers (SBHC) located at Waianae High, Waianae Intermediate, and Nanakuli High & Intermediate Schools make it convenient for students to receive primary care and behavioral health services right at their school!
 Our SBHC Team is dedicated to keeping our students healthy, returning them to class and focused on their studies.
-We offer a full range of health care services from sick visits to sports physicals .
-PARENTS: Please remember that you must complete, sign, and submit the Parent Consent Form in order for your child to receive care at either of our SBHC sites.
+We offer a full range of health care services from sick visits to sports physicals.

-Since their soft opening on March 7, 2016 through May 25, 2016, healthcare providers at the two SBHCs have treated 270 students for everything from coughs and abrasions to headaches and ankle injuries.
-Of these students, 249 (92%) were able to return to class immediately after treatment.
+For the period August 1, 2016 to August 26, 2017, healthcare providers at the two SBHCs treated 2,292 students for everything from coughs and abrasions to headaches and ankle injuries.
+Of these students, 2,121 (93%) were able to return to class immediately after treatment.

 The SBHCs each have an official name and logo thanks to the creative efforts of students who were